wprashed/tracepilot-for-wordpress/readme.txt

 * Converted diagnostics into sub-tabs.

 == Upgrade Notice ==

+= 1.3.3 =
+This release fixes a common configuration pitfall that could unintentionally disable logging and expands software lifecycle logging coverage.

 = 1.3.1 =
 This release introduces TracePilot branding updates and admin menu polish.